stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

     ![](img/21_list_tasks_activity.png)

 That's it!
-You've successfully configured and deployed the **Tasks for O365 SharePoint" app.
+You've successfully configured and deployed the "Tasks for O365 SharePoint" app.
 Try creating and updating some of the tasks in this list.

 Using the **Clear auth token** function from the menu on this screen will clear your current Access Token.
 Your next request